Common Action Party – Civil Congress

-The Common Action Party – Civil Congress (Partidul Acțiunii Comune – Congresul Civic, PAC–CC) is a left-wing political party in the Republic of Moldova.
-It was split from the Party of Communists of the Republic of Moldova.
-The values of the party are defined as social justice, solidarity, humanism, scientific outlook and critical analysis.
-The party is opposed to the unification of Moldova with Romania and to NATO membership, while officially being in favour of European integration, however this has been disputed and the party is considered by many to be pro-Russian.
+The Common Action Party – Civil Congress (Partidul Acțiunii Comune – Congresul Civic, PAC–CC) is a left-wing political party in the Republic of Moldova, founded by former members of Party of Communists of the Republic of Moldova.
+The party defines its values as social justice, solidarity, humanism, a scientific worldview and critical analysis.
+The party advocates for the reintegration of Transnistria into Moldova, as an instrument of economic modernization based on the interests of the absolute majority of people from both banks of the Dniester river.
+Civil Congress advocates for European integration, while opposing the unification of Moldova with Romania and NATO membership.

 History

 The party was formed following the 2019 Moldovan constitutional crisis, inspiring its creation.
 On 31 July 2019, the political program of the party was presented for public discussion.
 The creation of the party provoked discussion on social networks and in both Moldovan and foreign media.

 On 22 September 2019, in the House of Culture of Drochia, a regional forum of initiative groups of the Civil Congress of the Northern Regions of Moldova was held.
 On 17 November 2019, the founding conference of the Chișinău organization of the Civil Congress was held.

 On 8 December 2019, the Constituent Congress of the new political formation was held.
 The Manifesto and the Charter were adopted, as well as its Action Plan "Moldova 2020–2025".

-On 13 January 2020, the Common Action Party – Civil Congress was registered with the Public Services Agency of the Republic of Moldova.
+On 13 January 2020, the Common Action Party – Civil Congress was registered by the Public Services Agency of the Republic of Moldova.

-Ahead of the 2025 election, the party formed the Alternative Electoral Bloc with the National Alternative Movement, the Party of Development and Consolidation of Moldova, and independents led by Alexandr Stoianoglo.